 The e-learning was developed following a consultation with various professionals across the disability sector about the roles disability professionals do and their specific learning needs.
 The resource will help to develop necessary skills such as detecting symptoms of mental illness, knowing where to seek support, and how to assist with assessments and treatment.

-There are currently 18 courses available for disability professionals, with further courses to be released in 2021.
+There are currently 19 courses available for disability professionals.
 The courses include:

 More information about the IDMH e-Learning project can be found on the project page.